-One of the most beautiful things about the internet is that it offers a bit of separation between you and your audience.
+One of the most beautiful things about the internet is that it offers separation between you and your audience.
 You don’t directly see your audience, so you don’t see exactly how many of them there are.
 This is quite helpful for people who aren’t comfortable with public speaking.

-Popular Slavic YouTuber Boris from the Life of Boris channel recently discussed a technique he used in one of his videos.
-When recording a video or going on stream, he simply imagines that only as many people as he’s comfortable with are watching him.
+Popular Slavic YouTuber Boris, from the Life of Boris channel, recently discussed a technique he used in one of his videos.
+When recording a video or going on stream, he imagines that only as many people as he’s comfortable with are watching him.

-In other words, ignore the actual size of your audience, and simply imagining as many people as you’re comfortable with talking to.
+In other words, he ignores the actual size of his audience.
+And imagine only talking to as many people as you’re comfortable with.
 If you’re fine talking with hundreds or even thousands of people, then imagine that.
-If you find yourself getting nervous talking to more than a handful of them, say five or six, then it’s okay to imagine that number as well.
+If you find yourself getting nervous talking to more than a handful, say five or six people, then it’s okay to imagine that number as well.